HHSAPCompSci2020/capstone-project-group-6-ki/doc/README - ultimate tic tac toe.txt

 * Mobile play: find a way to play this game on a mobile device instead of just desktop.
 * Ultimate Ultimate Tic-Tac-Toe: a tic-tac-toe game of 9 Ultimate Tic-Tac-Toe games, where you have to win 3 ultimate tic-tac-toe games in a row in the biggest game.
 * Additional players: allow adding additional players to make it harder, so you have to win against multiple people. [c]
+* Simultaneous games: Use Firebase to allow the ability to create/join different rooms

 Class List:
 [This section lists the Java classes that make up the program and very briefly describes what each represents.
 It’s totally fine to put this section in list format and not to use full sentences.]